Vertrieb

 5. Deal won/lost: If the proposal negotiation went well, then it’s time to celebrate!
 Whether you close the deal or not, you get started all over again once it wraps up.

-Marketing is a crucial first step in sales prospecting.
+Marketing is a crucial first step in any sales prospecting plan.
 With inbound sales particularly, marketing is what gets the prospect’s attention in the first place.
 Without good marketing, you won’t have leads to cultivate and turn over to a customer relationship manager.

 What are marketing integrations?

-Marketing integrations can automate much of the prospecting process.
+Marketing integrations can automate much of the sales prospecting process.
 Here are some examples:

 • CRM (customer relationship management) integrations can help you move customer data from the initial sales rep to the customer relationship manager.